liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. it’s a shame
 1. the higher performance is accompanied by a higher level of complexity for programmers
 1. several relaxed memory consistency models have been proposed in both academic and commercial settings
-1. you deserve better things
-1. you’re meant for better things
 1. he’s getting through it
 1. safe travels
 1. I’m sorry for keeping you